occopus/docs/sphinx/source/user/createinfra.rst

   ``os_tpl``
     The identifier of the VM image on the cloud.
   ``resource_tpl``
-    The identifier of the instance type to be used to intantiate the VM image on the target cloud.
+    The identifier of the instance type to be used to instantiate the VM image on the target cloud.
   ``public_key``
     Optional.
 The public ssh key to be deployed on the target virtual machine.
   ``link``